Tuesday, July 5, 2016

 So far in this series we've discussed the pagan roots of Christmas treesSanta Claus, and celebrating Jesus' birthday.

-If I were to continue to enumerate the fallacies associated with this holiday, we'd be here til July 4th. so let's sum up a few other details.
+If I were to continue to enumerate the fallacies associated with this holiday, we'd be here til the 4th of July. so let's sum up a few other details.

 The three wise men

 The Bible does NOT say that three wise men came to see Jesus lying in a manger.
-Matthew 2:1 refers to 'magoi from the east.'
+Matthew 2:1 refers, in Greek, to 'magoi from the east.'
 It doesn't say how many of them there were.
 The Septuagint - a very early Greek version of the old testament - uses the word magoi in Daniel 1:20 to describe magic-practicing and astrology-practicing priests of pagan gods in Babylon.
-Since the Bible condemns practicing magic and astrology, the 'three wise men' did not come with God's blessing, 'following a star.'
+Since the Bible condemns practicing magic and astrology, the 'three wise men' did not come with God's blessing, 'following a star'.

 The star